 Color/Appearance: Can vary in color based upon age and location of tree.
 Usually a light brown color with a hint of red and/or yellow, with darker growth rings.
 In quartersawn pieces, the grain is typically straight and plain.
 In flatsawn pieces, (typically seen in rotary-sliced veneers), the wood can exhibit wild grain patterns.

-Grain/Texture: Grain is generally straight, though wavy or curly grain is occasionally seen.
-Medium to coarse texture, with a decent natural luster.
+Grain/Texture: Grain is generally straight, or slightly wavy.
+Medium to coarse texture, with moderate natural luster.

 Endgrain: Small to medium sized resin canals, infrequent and variable in distribution; solitary or in tangential groups of several; earlywood to latewood transition abrupt, color contrast high; tracheid diameter medium-large.